Gavriil1/cip5_application_react/README.md

 Installed ESLint by using npm init @eslint/config according to the page https://eslint.org/

-I took ESLint configuration from the general chat of Slack.
+I took ESLint configuration from the general chat of Code Institute.
 Configuration settings are saved in .eslintrc.json

 <details><summary>Eslint validation for components</summary>